 Jean-Pierre Jeunet wanted to have a scene where a mosquito stings Ripley, then vanishes into smoke because of her acid blood.
 Eventually, he dropped the idea after the SFX team told him how much it would cost.

 The studio wanted to cut the scene preceding Ripley's encounter with the alien queen because of its rather sexual nature.
 They decided to keep it when Sigourney Weaver threatened to not promote the film if the scene was cut.

-(at around 1h 11 mins) Ron Perlman did most of his own stunts, particularly the scene in where he hangs upside down off a ladder by his legs whilst firing two guns at an alien.
-The next day, when he went to take a shower, he discovered that he had severely lacerated the backs of his knees in doing so.
+Ron Perlman did most of his own stunts, particularly the scene where he hangs upside-down off a ladder by his legs whilst firing two guns at an alien.
+The next day, when he went to take a shower, he discovered he had severely lacerated the backs of his knees in doing so.

 Director Jean-Pierre Jeunet spoke almost no English at the time of shooting and had translators on set at all times.
 By the time the Special Edition DVD was released in 2003, he had learned enough English to record a director's commentary.

 In order to heighten contrasts, cinematographer Darius Khondji added silver to the printing process.
 This had the result of making the dark colors richer and giving everything else a metallic tinge.
 He also used an electric blue tint for the underwater sequence.

 Winona Ryder agreed to do this film even before reading the script.
 She stated that she "didn't care if she died in the first scene", she'd do it.
 Ryder claimed that then she could boast about being in an "Alien" movie to her younger brothers.

 When Johner says to Ripley; "So I hear you, like, ran into these things before.
 What did you do?", Ripley replies, "I died."
 Left on the cutting room floor was Johner's retort; "That's not exactly what I was hoping to hear."